Crisler Center: Renovation

 The university completed a $52 million renovation to the Crisler Center in 2012.
 A new scoreboard was added along with the construction of an athletic facility in between the arena and Michigan Stadium called the Junge Family Champions Center.
 Along with the Junge Center, the university added the Mortenson Family Plaza on the roof of the Junge Center.
 The outside walls were torn down and the concourse was expanded.
 A new grand entrance along with new boxes were expected to be ready by January 2013, but were completed just before the start of the 2012–13 Basketball season, much earlier than originally planned.
-The renovations also included renovations to the control room, updating the controllers for game stats and content for the University of Michigan football stadium and the Crisler Center.
+The renovations also included renovations to the control room, updating the controllers for game stats and content for Michigan Stadium and the Crisler Center.

 Part of the Crisler renovation also included the construction of the William Davidson Player Development Center.
-The $23.2 million facility boasts 2 full courts with 10 baskets, weight room, sports medicine training room, and two identical wings for Men's and Women's basketball offices.
+The $23.2 million facility boasts two full courts with ten baskets, a weight room, a sports medicine training room, and two identical wings for the men's and women's basketball offices.